happysyp/titanic_survival_exploration/README.md

 # titanic_survival_exploration
-A project to explore a subset of the RMS Titanic passenger manifest to determine which features best predict whether someone survived or did not survive, by applying Python packages such as numpy and Pandas
+In 1912, the ship RMS Titanic struck an iceberg on its maiden voyage and sank, resulting in the deaths of most of its passengers and crew.
+In this project, a subset of the RMS Titanic passenger manifest was explored to determine which features best predict whether someone survived or did not survive.
+Several conditional predictions was implemented by applying Python packages such as numpy and Pandas.